ENCODE-DCC/encoded/docs/region-search-viz-cache.rst

 Currently the region indexes are contained in the same elasticsearch instance as encodeD metadata, for all flavors of the encodeD application including local.
 By default, unclustered demo's will not have region indexes, while clustered deployments will.
 (This arrangement can be overridden using deploy.py option: --set-region-index-to 'True' or 'False'.)
-It is possible in the future (as in the past) that the region indexes will be separated from the primary indexes.
+It is possible in the future (as in the past) that the region indexes will be separated from the primary indexes into their own elasticsearch instance.
-This would be desirable because the region indexes could grow to be massive, take a very long time to index and have very low turnover.
+This might be desirable because the region indexes could grow to be massive, take a very long time to index and have very low turnover.
 The region indexes may not change at all between releases of the encodeD portal, so recreating them each release would be of little value.
 It is not anticipated that the vis_cache index will ever be separated from the encodeD elasticsearch instance, nor will it be turned off in unclustered demos.